 According to Statista, the global mobile app market is expected to generate annual revenue of $46.2 billion as of March 2022.
 This shows that consumers have become accustomed to solving problems in life through applications and improving the quality and efficiency of life, and intelligence has become a future trend.

-(2) 5G技术不断发展
+(2) Advances in sleep monitoring technology

-Ericsson的报告显示，截至2022年3月，全球已经有195个商用5G网络，而全球5G用户的数量预计将在2026年达到22亿。此外，根据GSMA Intelligence的数据，截至2022年3月，全球已经有近400款5G终端设备上市，其中包括智能手机、平板电脑、笔记本电脑和IoT设备等。这些数据表明，5G技术正在快速发展，并且将在未来几年内成为普及的标配。
+Advances in sleep monitoring technology have provided technical support for the development of sleep monitoring software.
+With the continuous development and popularization of sleep monitoring devices such as wearable devices, smart mattresses, and smart pillows, sleep monitoring software can obtain users' sleep data more accurately and provide more personalized sleep supervision services.
+In addition, the application of artificial intelligence technology can also make sleep monitoring software more intelligent and personalized.

 Industry chain analysis